JMcbeath1966/Green-Cuisine/readme.md

 ![mockup](app/wireframes/mockups.png)

-Looking for something sweet?
+Looking for something delicious for vegetarians or vegans?
 You've come to the right place!
 [Green Cusine](xxxx) Vegetarian and Vegan recipes for 'Green' lovers!
 You'll find a variety of tasty dishes from other veggie fanatics, be able to create your own profile, add your own recipes and update these recipes if you need to!

 ---